 - Rust – D2’s are much less susceptible to rust than D1’s, but you should still check around the alpine windows and wheel wells

 - Vehicles with Active Cornering Enhancement (ACE): Most owners don’t realize there is a filter that must be maintained.
 If the system is not maintained properly, it can be expensive to fix.

 - Vehicles with self-leveling rear suspension (SLS): Like all Land Rover air suspension, it can be problematic.
 If it has been replaced with coils already, then don’t worry about it.
 Otherwise, check the air springs for cracking and make sure to take care of any leaks in the hoses and seals before they prematurely burn out the compressor.

 - Vehicles with sunroofs: The general rule of thumb is that if it works when you test them, then never use them again so they don’t have a chance to break

 - Vehicles with sunroofs: If the headliner is stained around sunroofs, chances are that the seals leak.
-This is a huge job to fix because it requires removing the entire sunroof assembly to replace the seal.
+This is a huge job to fix because it requires removing the entire headliner and sunroof assembly to replace the seal.